vkopytin/muffui/README.md

 Every control has the same set of settings.
 Such as:
 * PosX, PosY, Width, Height, Title, Control Index.

 Implemented simple resize algorithm.
-A big buggy.
+A bit buggy.
 Works slow.
 But it works.

 Utilised design patterns:
 * ELM/Model View Update (MVU)